 - Why don’t you sell the slices?

-Each of these questions doesn’t have a short answer, and my response to each one can be found.
+Each of these questions doesn’t have a short answer, and my response to each one can be found below.

-A common misconception people have about me is that I bake everyday.
+A common misconception people have is that I bake every day.

 As much as I’d love to do that, I simply can’t.
-It takes just as much time to bake a cake, as it does to to edit videos, photos, and blog the recipe.
+It takes just as much time to bake a cake as it does to edit videos, photos, and share the recipe in my blog.

 In these situations, I do bake quite a few cakes in a week.